 Conversion Support Focused Content

 Depending on your business goals, conversion support content have a goal of providing detailed information about your product/service and industry.
-This content is designed to speak directly to individuals in the sales funnel.
+This content is designed to speak directly to individuals in the sales funnel with hopes that they ultimately turn into a lead.
+You’ll want to me sure to leverage heat maps to track where your audience is paying most attention on page and optimize the content accordingly.
 Through paid and organic social distribution and careful placement on your website, these articles are designed to be a strong touchpoint in the sales process.

 Social Signal Focused Content